Dash-Industry-Forum/codem-isoboxer/README.md

 ## Usage

-Include one of the files in the `dist` folder (regular or uglified) in your web page/application:
+Include one of the files in the `dist` folder (regular or minified) in your web page/application:

     <script type="text/javascript" src="iso_boxer.min.js"></script>